Sukritact/Civilization-VI-Modding-Knowledge-Base/README.md

 The Knowledge base is driven by [Obsidian](https://obsidian.md/).
 If you download the files for offline use or editing.
 It is recommended you use Obsidian for ease of navigation and editing.
 Naturally this project also uses Obsidian's flavor of Markdown.

 ## How do I contribute?
 See [here](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940) for an intro how contributing works on Github.
 If you expect to be a regular editor, feel free to contact me to be invited as a collaborator.
+Please restrict yourself to editing and creating Markdown files.
+It is recommended you use Obsidian to at least help you navigate the datatbase.